sekoyo/react-image-crop/README.md

 ## Contributing / Developing

 To develop run `pnpm install && pnpm dev` and open the localhost server in your browser.
 Update code and it will reload.
-When you're ready open a pull request.
+When you're ready, open a pull request.